Posted in Marketing, Marketplace

 Marketplaces around the world naturally reflect the pre-existing retail landscapes of the places in which they operate.
 So, in Southeast Asia, they act as ‘virtual shopping malls’, fulfilling the same broad remit that might be placed upon physical retail spaces, but catering to the millions of consumers who don’t live near a big shopping hub.

 Meanwhile, in Europe and the US, there’s a trend towards marketplaces with particular specializations – whether in technology products, clothing, or hobby supplies.
-And in China and the Middle East, local marketplaces have popped up to serve the growing demand for high-end fashion brands.
+In China and the Middle East, local marketplaces have popped up to serve the growing demand for high-end fashion brands.

 In our ever-globalizing world, the old-school cachet of traditional European brands is more alluring than ever to consumers around the world.
 For those that are prepared to seize the moment, the opportunity is huge: the likes of Burberry, which a generation ago was a small elite fashion house, have become global luxury empires – not least with the help of marketplaces like Ozon in Russia and China’s Taobao.